agda/agda/doc/user-manual/tools/generating-latex.rst

    suc m  + n = suc (m + n)
    \end{code}

-In more detail, the constraint on the indentation of the first token *t* on a line is determined as follows:
+In the case of the first token on a line a single space character sometimes suffices to get alignment.
+A constraint on the indentation of the first token *t* on a line is determined as follows:

 * Let *T* be the set containing every previous token (in any code block) that is either the initial token on its line or preceded by